DCDesigner/DCastano-Portfolio/README.md

 **Known Bugs**

-•	There are known bugs on both the html and css due to the snippets I used from Agustin Guanipa gallery snippet.
+1. There are known bugs on both the html and css due to the snippets I used from Agustin Guanipa gallery snippet.
 The image src are being added dynamically from line 53 of my gallery.js file.
-•	There are 1196 errors and 1302 warnings that I am aware about in the CSS validator.
+2. There are 1196 errors and 1302 warnings that I am aware about in the CSS validator.
 Some come from https://stackpath.bootstrapcdn.com/bootstrap/4.4.1/css/bootstrap.min.css
-•	The other errors or warnings are from the snippets that I used from other coders that I credited.
+3. The other errors or warnings are from the snippets that I used from other coders that I credited.
-•	The images in my portfolio section sometimes load slow on desktop.
+4. The images in my portfolio section sometimes load slow on desktop.
 I checked on other devices and it fine.
 I did size them down to less than 2,500px.
 I researched in several websites they all say different sizes.
 Link to size reference I also tested the speed of my website with Page speed insight from Google.
 I can see the images halfway loaded if I scroll immediately superfast to the portfolio section.
 But since I know visitors will take a bit of time to get to that section its fine.
 Its only the photography section images that take a bit more to load.
-•	For media query screen size galaxy fold 280px, the word portfolio is sticking out a bit causing the website to have a horizontal scroll.
+5. For media query screen size galaxy fold 280px, the word portfolio is sticking out a bit causing the website to have a horizontal scroll.
 This is a known issue because I want the font size og h1 to big as big as possible on all devices.
 I can into an issue because the only screen size that was not looking good was the galaxy.
 So the h1 tag I wanted to put a media query with a smaller font size but, it did not work.
 The h1 tag as the !important so that the main font loads and not the fallback fonts.
 This causes issues when wanting to put !important on the new font size for the media query, because it will override.
 As the tutor mentioned I have to several !important which its suggested not to use, because this like this will happen.
 So I had to choose a font size that would be at least visible to all screen sizes even though the galaxy fold has a horizontal scroll.
 I am aware and ok with that.
-•	I am aware of the problems displayed in Gitpod regarding property python and launch.json.
+6. I am aware of the problems displayed in Gitpod regarding property python and launch.json.

-Deployment
+# Deployment<h1>
-GitHub Pages
+## GitHub Pages<h2>
 The project was deployed to GitHub Pages using the following steps...
 1. Log in to GitHub and locate the GitHub Repository
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.